Pi-Squared-Inc/vsl-wallet/README.md

 # VSL MetaMask Integration

-This repository contains an example integration between VSL (Verifiable Smart Layer) and MetaMask using the MetaMask Snaps platform.
+This repository contains an example integration between VSL (Verifiable Settlement Layer) and MetaMask using the MetaMask Snaps platform.
 The integration consists of two main components:

 1. A MetaMask Snap that interfaces with the VSL core server to enable secure transaction signing and verification
 2. A companion web application that demonstrates how to interact with the VSL snap